LucidVR/opengloves-driver/BUILDING.md

 ## Launch SteamVR/Overlay when building through Visual Studio
 It's usually quite useful to build then automatically launch SteamVR/Overlay for debugging purposes.
-The projcets includes both a driver and overlay (found in `overlay/`).
+The project includes both a SteamVR Driver & Overlay (found in `overlay/`).
 Running the overlay exe automatically launches SteamVR.
 The overlay is used for utilising methods that are not found in the OpenVR Driver API, such as discovering controllers.
 If you do not need this functionality, you can simply launch SteamVR.
 To launch SteamVR for debugging:
 * Click on the arrow next to `Local Windows Debugger`